FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/certificates.md

 # Certificate description

-FISCO-BCOS network adopts a CA-oriented access mechanism to support any multi-level certificate structure for ensuring information confidentiality, authentication, integrity, and non-repudiation.
+FISCO BCOS network adopts a CA-oriented access mechanism to support any multi-level certificate structure for ensuring information confidentiality, authentication, integrity, and non-repudiation.

 FISCO BCOS uses the [x509 protocol certificate format](https://en.wikipedia.org/wiki/X.509).
 According to the existing business scenario, a three level certificate structure is adopted by default, and from top to bottom, the three levels are chain certificate, agency certificate, and node certificate respective.